5 Best Google Analytics Alternatives in 2026: Privacy-First Tools That Actually Work

 - Cloud version is newer, fewer features than competitors

-Verdict: If you’re comfortable with Docker and want zero recurring costs, Umami is the best self-hosted option available.
+Verdict: If you are comfortable with Docker and want zero recurring costs, Umami is the best self-hosted option available.

 5. Rybbit